kthtes/BadAppleQuiz/README.md

 # Bad Apples Quiz Solver
-A C / Lua bilingual solver program to solve all the quizzes in the iOS game Bad Apples.

-This is a hobby project done in 2011.
+A C / Lua bilingual solver program to solve all the quizzes in the iOS game Bad Apples - this is a hobby project done in 2011.

+## Basic rules
 Bad Apples is an iOS game including 100 different quizzes.
-Each quiz has a fixed *n*x*m* (*n* rows, *m* columns) gridded playground, with *n*x*m* grids in all.
+Each quiz has a fixed *N*x*M* (*N* rows, *M* columns) gridded playground, with *N*x*M* grids in all.

-## Basic rules
 In the playground, there are 3 normal types of fruit: yellow (y for short), red (r for short) and blue (b for short).
 The player should make a move (I'll explain later) to form a horizontal or vertical "line of 3+": a horizontal or vertical (not diagonal) line of 3 or more same kind of fruit objects (e.g. 3 red ones in a horizontal line, or 5 blue ones in a vertical line) to eliminate them.
 The player must eliminate all fruit objects within a certain amount of moves to solve a quiz level.
 There are 100 levels in that game.

 A simplest playground looks like this (we use a minus sign to mark an empty grid):